rubocop/ruby-style-guide/README.md

     counter += 1 # increments counter by one
     ```

-* Keep existing comments up-to-date - no comment is better than an outdated comment.
+* Keep existing comments up-to-date - no comment is better than an
+  outdated comment.
+* Avoid writing comments to explain bad code.
+Try to refactor the code to make it self-explanatory.

 ## Misc